 Concomitant other denosumab-containing products (eg, Xgeva): not recommended.
 Concomitant immunosuppressants (increased infection risk).
 Corticosteroids, chemotherapy (increased jaw osteonecrosis risk).

-Pain (back, lower extremities or musculoskeletal), arthralgia, hypercholesterolemia, cystitis; infections (may be serious; eg, cellulitis, UTI, otic, abdominal), dermatitis, rash, eczema, osteonecrosis of jaw, atypical femur fractures, suppression of bone turnover, exacerbation of hypocalcemia, pancreatitis.
+Pain (back, lower extremities or musculoskeletal), arthralgia, nasopharyngitis, hypercholesterolemia, cystitis; infections (may be serious; eg, cellulitis, UTI, otic, abdominal), dermatitis, rash, eczema, osteonecrosis of jaw, atypical femur fractures, suppression of bone turnover, exacerbation of hypocalcemia, pancreatitis, anaphylactic reactions (discontinue if occurs).

 Single-use vial (1mL)—1; Single-dose prefilled syr (1mL)—1